-3.0.0.1.
 Audio The first condition was only using audio instructions.
-The ten most common directional commands in daily life were applied in the experiment, including go forward, go backwards, turn left, turn right, turn around, go left (i.e., turn left then go forward), go right, keep going, stop, and stay here.
+The ten most common directional commands in daily life were applied in the experiment, including go forwards, go backward, go left, go right, stop, turn left, turn right, keep going, turn, around, stay here.
 The ten commands were selected based on several tests to meet the needs for every possible situation during navigation in our virtual reality scenario.
-These commands were converted to audio by an online audio generator [TTS].
-A panel was designed to contain ten buttons (see the left side of Figure 1).
+These commands were converted to audio by an online audio generator [1].
+A panel was designed to contain ten buttons (see the left side of Fig. 1).
 Each button included one command.
 When clicking the button, the corresponding audio command would be sent to the headphone on the VR headset.
 The explorers were required to execute corresponding actions once they received the audio commands.

-3.0.0.2.
 Visual The second condition was only using visual overlays.
 Waypoints were used as visual overlays because they are easy to recognize for explorers and flexible to use for guiders.
 Waypoints can provide both direction and target information which outperform arrows or other visual overlays with only directional cues.
 A waypoint was located at each corner and intersection of each path and the entrance of each room.
-The right part in Figure 1 was a top view map of the virtual environment; the red circles represented waypoints.
+The right part in Fig. 1 was a top view map of the virtual environment; the red circles represented waypoints.
 All waypoints were invisible to explorers in default.
-When the guider clicked one red circle, a corresponding waypoint would be activated and appear at the same location in the virtual environment as shown in Figure 2.
-Each waypoint automatically disappeared when another waypoint was activated or deactivated
+When the guider clicked one red circle, a corresponding waypoint would be activated and appear at the same location in the virtual environment as shown in Fig. 2.
+Each waypoint automatically disappeared when another waypoint was activated or deactivated manually by the guider.
+The waypoint formed a temporary target for the explorer, who was required to move towards and stop at the location of it.
+The waypoint might appear in front of, behind or next to the explorer.